sergeyman/My_Landing_Page_2/README.md

 4) Add, Commit and Push it to Github (Check the Github repository changes)
 5) Open https://codesandbox.io and impor github link to open the project in Codesandbox
 6) Work with project in Sandbox (PHPStorm) and make commits/pushes!
+7) Check the sources for this project: https://github.com/PacktPublishing/Practical-Web-Design/tree/master/Chapter07